Monk’s Kettle (16th St SF)

 Opened in December, 2007, not far from the bustling nightlife corner of 16th and Valencia, this small restaurant themed around a robust beer menu is a beer aficionado’s delight.
-Featuring 24 taps and a bottle collection numbering close to 100, there’s bound to be something for every beer taste.
-They offer some hard-to-find European beers, including some great Belgians, plus a selection of the best North American microbrews and even a couple of old time canned macro-brews under the “Grandpa’s Suds” section of their 5-page beer menu.
+Featuring 28 taps and a bottle collection numbering close to 100, there’s bound to be something for every beer taste.
+They offer some hard-to-find European beers, including some great Belgians, plus a selection of the best North American craft beers and even a couple of old time canned macro-brews under the “Grandpa’s Suds” section of their 5-page beer menu.
 There’s one TV set on for sports emergencies, and the music volume is reasonable, so this is a place where you can have a conversation.
 They also offer an upscale pub dinner through 1:00 am nightly, and have a small wine selection.

 Extras: Monk’s book-like beer menu serves as a delicious study guide for learning the characteristics of all of the different types of beers they serve.